Charles Schwab 401k Plan Overview

 - Web-based trading platform (thinkorswim)

-- Desktop applications (thinkorswim)
+- Desktop programs (thinkorswim)

-- Two mobile apps (standard Schwab app and thinkorswim)
+- Two mobile apps (regular and thinkorswim)

 - Platform for Apple Watch